Small Acts of Kindness: Micro-Affirmations and Campus Climate

 While studying how to improve workplace conditions for under-represented groups, MIT ombudsman Mary Rowe discovered the pernicious effect on morale and performance of small acts of disrespect, which “seemed to corrode some professional relationships like bits of sand and ice.”
 She called these events, “micro-inequities.”
 They often arose around issues related to sex, gender identity, race, sexual orientation, gender expression, and national origin — “wherever people are perceived to be ‘different’.”

 Rowe’s concept of “micro-inequities” is akin to “microaggressions,” an idea that has gained considerable coverage in the media recently (for instance, here, here, here, here, and here).
-Schools trying to create safe and supportive campus environments for their students should take this idea seriously and consider ways to address these small poisonous acts.
+Schools trying to create safe and supportive campus climate for their students should take this idea seriously and consider ways to address these small poisonous acts.

 Awareness is one possible approach.
-Professor Derald W. Sue, one of the foremost researchers on microaggressions, speaks about the importance of encouraging students to reflect critically on their own worldviews and to “become increasingly aware of the worldviews of people who differ from them.”
-Including discussion of microaggressions in bystander training could also help discourage these behaviors.
+Professor Derald W. Sue, one of the foremost researchers on microaggressions, speaks about the importance of encouraging students to reflect critically on their own unconscious biases and to “become increasingly aware of the worldviews of people who differ from them.”
+Including a discussion of microaggressions in bystander training could also help discourage these behaviors.
 Not only would this increase awareness about the issue, but it would help students gain the confidence and skills to speak up when they or a friend was in some way disparaged.
 Indeed, Rowe writes that “it is not just inappropriate remarks by individuals that sting, but the silence of a wide array of bystanders.”

 Micro-Affirmations and Bystander Training